 - do not accrue sick or vacation leave;

-- are not eligible to participate in the Shared Leave Program;
+- are not eligible to participate in special leave programs;

-- are eligible to participate in the following voluntary benefit plans: 457 Deferred Compensation, section 529 Education Savings Plan (LearningQuest); Organizational Dues; United Way.
+- are eligible to participate in the following voluntary benefit plans: 457 Deferred Compensation, section 529 Education Savings Plan (LearningQuest) and Organizational Dues;

 - may become ACA (Affordable Care Act) eligible in the event he/she works the minimum number of hours during the eligibility period.